braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/sending_test_push_notifications.md

 ![Custom user][25]

 ## Sending a Test Campaign Personalized with Custom Event Properties
-Testing campaigns [personalized][20] with [Custom Event Properties][19] differ slightly from testing other types of campaigns outlined above.
-The most robust way to test campaigns personalized using Custom Event Properties is to trigger the campaign yourself.
+Testing campaigns [personalized][20] with [custom event properties][19] differ slightly from testing other types of campaigns outlined above.
+The most robust way to test campaigns personalized using custom event properties is to trigger the campaign yourself.
 Begin by writing up the copy involving the event property:

 ![Composing Test Message with Properties][15]